 We Live in a Broken World

 There are much grander minds than mine to delve into God’s motivations and the state of the world.
 I have to stick to what I know.
 I know God loves me.
 He loves me in ways too great for me to understand.
-I know this because He said so and went so far out of His way to save me.
-He reaches down into every detail of my life because He cares about me immensely.
+I know this because he said so and went so far out of his way to save me.
+He reaches down into every detail of my life because he cares about me immensely.

 Our Suffering Does Not Make God Greater

 God is already the greatest of all, Lord of Lords and King of Kings.
 He doesn’t need to borrow glitter from me.
-He works in my suffering and He is with me when I suffer, but I do not believe He breaks people because it’s great marketing for heaven.
+He works in my suffering and he is with me when I suffer, but I do not believe he breaks people because it’s great marketing for heaven.
 Where is the mercy in that?

 My niece Corrina is deaf.
-God could have fixed that, but He chose not too.
+God could have fixed that, but He chose not to.
 He did provide surgeons and the amazing science of cochlear implants to give Corrina the chance to learn to hear and speak and sing.
 I am incredibly grateful for that, but Corrina is still deaf.
 Every time she takes her processors off — for bed, in the bath, or at the park where the static from the slides is too much for the delicate equipment — she is plunged back into her silent world.
 She will always be deaf, always be different.

 Did God break Corrina?
 I don’t think so.
 I believe that God knitted her together.
-I believe that He knew, long before we did, that she would be born this way and He gifted her with the tenacious spirit needed to endure the therapy.
+I believe that he knew, long before we did, that she would be born this way and he gifted her with the tenacious spirit needed to endure the therapy.
 He gifted her parents with the strength and patience to walk with her.
 It’s tempting to compare suffering, to say that one road is harder to walk than another.
 That’s probably true, but no road of suffering is easy.
 Mercifully and miraculously, God does walk each and every road with us.

-Not at His hand, but in His arms
+Not at his hand, but in his arms

 British poet John Milton wrote a sonnet I have always loved called “On His Blindness.”
 Towards the end he poem he writes:

-God does not need to break me to make Himself better known or more glorious.
+God does not need to break me to make himself better known or more glorious.
 As the poet wrote, “his state is kingly.”
 Suffering is not a marketing plan or a cruel joke.
 Suffering came into the world on the back of sin.
 Humans are fragile; we break.
-But thank God that He is there to put us back together, whether it’s in this life or the next.
+But thank God that he is there to put us back together, whether it’s in this life or the next.